Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Mate tea on white background.

-Mate tea is a traditional beverage that is popular in South America, particularly in Argentina, Uruguay, and Paraguay.
+Mate tea is a South American tea with a lot of tradition to it, as evidenced by it being traditionally drunk from a gourd with a metal straw called a bombilla.
+It is particularly popular in Argentina, Uruguay, and Paraguay.
 It is made from the leaves of the yerba mate tree, which is a type of holly.
-Mate tea has a bitter, earthy flavor that is often described as an acquired taste.
-It is traditionally consumed from a gourd with a metal straw called a bombilla.
+Mate tea has a bitter, earthy flavor that is often described as an โ€œacquired tasteโ€.ย

 Oolong Tea